starandtina/The-Terrible-Front-End-List/README.md

 ## Table of Contents

-- [Essential JavaScript Links](./links.md): This is a very exclusive collection of only must-have JavaScript links.
+- [Essential JavaScript Links](./links.md): 🔗 This is a very exclusive collection of only must-have JavaScript links.
-- [Reads](./reads.md): :books: A list of physical books I own or want to read.
+- [Reads](./reads.md): 📚 A list of physical books I own or want to read.
-- [Articles](./articles.md): :link: A list of articles I have ever read or want to read.
+- [Articles](./articles.md): 🔗 A list of articles I have ever read or want to read.